Ficool

 So cold.

 My arms clutch tight around myself, muscles shivering in violent motion.
-Every breath of mine condenses into shallow gasps.
-Inhalation becomes a burning vapor.
+Every breath of mine condenses into shallow gasps, emerging as a burning vapor.

 Above, the sky hangs, bruised and swollen.
 From it rains down black ichor with a thunderous sigh of deference.